nagyist/tao-user-guide/src/interactions/inline-choice-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/SS8yVMOvTAk?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 2:** Click on each inline choice element, and in the Header bar of the resulting pop-up window, click *Response* to select the right answer.
+**Step 2:** Click on each Inline Choice element, and in the Header bar of the resulting pop-up window, click *Response* to select the right answer.

-This produces the same selection of options that the test-taker will see.
+This produces the same selection of options that the Test-taker will see.
 Simply select the correct response to set the right answer.

 <div class="hidden-video">
 [![Inline Choice Step 3](http://img.youtube.com/vi/LVJmYjWxGJc/0.jpg)](http://www.youtube.com/watch?v=LVJmYjWxGJc)